-Art Professors Blizzard, Gonzales-Day, Macko, Rankaitis Associate Professor Tran Assistant Professors Davis, Maryatt The Art Department offers a wide range of courses including art theory, book arts, ceramics, digital art, drawing, mixed media, new media, painting, photography, sculpture, and video.
+Professors Blizzard, Gonzales-Day, Macko, Rankaitis Associate Professor Tran Assistant Professors Davis, Maryatt

+The Art Department offers a wide range of courses including art theory, book arts, ceramics, digital art, drawing, mixed media, new media, painting, photography, sculpture, and video.
 Courses are designed to encourage self-expression and to help students recognize that art is not an isolated practice but one that can foster and enhance social discourse.
 Courses emphasize both technical skill and critical thinking, taking advantage of Scripps' long-standing position within the Los Angeles arts community, as well as the many opportunities found in a liberal arts environment.
 Whether drawing from traditional studio art practices, or combining several disciplines as a dual or double major, the Art Department offers a rich and distinctive program that will give students the skills necessary to pursue everything from a career as a visual artist, media artist, arts educator, or other arts professional, to graduate study in a wide array of disciplines.

 Art majors and minors come from across The Claremont Colleges.
 Many students enrolled in Scripps art courses are not art majors, but see art as an integral part of a broad-based liberal arts education.
 Each year over 500 students enroll in thirty-six art courses offered by the Department of Art at Scripps.
 The Scripps College Press is an integral part of the art program.
-The Art Department also works closely with the Ruth Chandler Williamson Gallery, which hosts the annual Scripps Senior Exhibition and other temporary exhibitions of interest to the College and the community.
+The art department also works closely with the Ruth Chandler Williamson Gallery, which hosts the annual Scripps Senior Exhibition and other temporary exhibitions of interest to the College and the community.
 Individual studios are available for qualifying majors during their senior year.
 Students enrolled in Scripps art courses have 24-hour access to their classroom facilities.

-An art major consists of 11 upper-division art and art history courses.
+An art major consists of 10 upper-division art and art history courses.
 Students are encouraged to explore a number of studio practices before choosing an area of concentration.

-Requirements for the Major - 1.
-Art 100A.
+- 1. Art 100A.
 Fundamentals of Art. - 2.
 Art 100B.
 Combined Media Art (Art 100A and Art 100B should be completed by the end of junior year and it is recommended that they be completed by the end of sophomore year if possible). - 3.
-Five upper-division electives in art, three of which must be in one of the following concentrations: Book Arts, Ceramics, Digital Art, Drawing, Mixed-Media, New Media, Painting, Photography, Sculpture, Video, and Design.
+Five upper-division electives in art, three of which must be in one of the following concentrations: book arts, ceramics, design, digital art, drawing, mixed media, new media, painting, photography, sculpture, and video.
 Appropriate courses will be determined in consultation with the major adviser.
 Any art course offered at Scripps, Pomona, or Pitzer College may count as an art elective. - 4.
-Two art history courses, one of which must be an upper-division 20th-Century or Contemporary art history course, both of which should be completed before the senior year. - 5.
-One art theory seminar selected from any art course at Scripps numbered in the 180s, to be completed by the end of the junior year or Art History 186A at Pomona, Pitzer, or Scripps College. - 6.
-One senior seminar in art encompassing thesis and project (Art 192), to be completed in the fall semester of the senior year. - See approved list of art history courses below.
+Two art history courses, or one art history course and one theory seminar in art, art history, or media studies, both of which should be completed before the senior year. - 5.
+One senior seminar in art encompassing thesis and project (Art 192), to be completed in the fall semester of the senior year.\

-Students may also take ART 186A (Pitzer and Pomona).
-Theories of Contemporary Art, B. Anthes, to fulfill the theory requirement (Prerequisite: a previous course in art history).
-Art 186A can meet either the art theory or art history requirement for the major, but not both.
-After completing Art 192, a faculty jury will determine eligibility to enroll in Art 193 in the spring semester.
-This optional course extends the research completed in Art 192 and culminates in an exhibition on the Scripps College campus.
-Requirements for the Minor - 1.
-Art 100A.
-Fundamentals of Art. - 2.
-One upper-division late 20th-century art history course. - 3.
-One Scripps art course numbered 101-129. - 4.
-One Scripps art course numbered 131-150. - 5.
-Two upper-division electives in art.
+\Art 193, an optional course, extends the research completed in Art 192 and culminates in the Senior Art Exhibition in the Ruth Chandler Williamson Gallery.

+- 1. Art 100A.
+Fundamentals of Art.

+- 2. One upper-division art history course.

+- 3. One Scripps art course numbered 100B, 101-129.

+- 4. One Scripps art course numbered 131-150.

+- 5. Two upper-division electives in art.